winstonjs/winston/README.md

 The fork is at https://github.com/damianof/winston This version adds a levelOnly option to make winston log only the specified level.
 I needed this functionality for my current projects.
-There is also a pending pull request I created on the author branch.
-If the pull request is accepted, then I will remove this package.
+There is also a pending pull request I created on the author branch (https://github.com/winstonjs/winston/pull/627).
+If the pull request is accepted, then I will remove this package from npm as soon as the original winston package will be updated with this feature.

 A multi-transport async logging library for node.js. <span style="font-size:28px; font-weight:bold;">&quot;CHILL WINSTON! ...
 I put it in the logs.&quot;</span>